omarciodanilo/100DaysOfCloud/Journey/001/Readme.md

 ## Introduction

 IAM (Identity and Access Management) is a crucial security service in the AWS environment.
-It's essentially responsible for managing access permissions to the AWS account as well as to its resources and services.
+It's essentially responsible for managing access permissions to the AWS account as well as to its resources.
 Hence, it's necessary to understand how it works and learn the basic configurations to allow a secure access.

 ## Prerequisite